michalsagiv/frontegg-assignment/README.md

 </table>

-> All five PNG files are stored in the root of the repository (update the paths if you move them to another folder).
+> All five PNG files are stored in the `images/` directory of the repository.

 ---